slevomat/coding-standard/doc/classes.md

 * `groups`: order of groups.
 Use multiple groups in one `<element value="">` to not differentiate among them.
 You can use specific groups or shortcuts.
 * `methodGroups`: custom method groups.
 Define a custom group for special methods based on their name, annotation, or attribute.
+  * You can use a `*` as prefix or suffix to filter methods name as seen in the example below.

 **List of supported groups**:
 uses,